What to Do When Asked to Write a Free Test Article

-Should you write free test articles?
+Should you write a free test article if a client asks?
 First off, asking for unpaid work is considered to be rather rude in the writing world (or any line of work, really).
 Some clients either don’t know this or don’t care, which means they will still ask.

 As a writer, you should never feel obligated to write a free test article.
 In fact, a lot of people will advise you to avoid doing it if you can.
 The main reason for this is that it can tarnish your reputation, as professional writers know what their work is worth (not nothing, that’s for sure!).
 There are some occasions, though, where it might be a smart thing to do.
 Knowing what those occasions are will help you make the right decision.